mattiaforc/spotckup/README.md

 ```
 To facilitate writing cronjobs, you should probably use [crontab guru](https://crontab.guru), an easy web editor for cron expressions.
 **Remember** to always add the refresh command before any other command, otherwise the application will not be authorized to do any operation (the token expires in an hour).

+## Changelog

+### v.0.1.1
+Now spotckup checks if there have been updates to playlists before downloading data, allowing the backup process to be faster and cheaper.
+This operation is not supported for library backups, since there is no way of hashing/checking updates to the library with current Spotify APIs.

+### v.0.1.0
+First release